I began by setting up a card table and covering it with a fabulous fitted table cover from TableVogue.

 - A little detail to add to your ice bucket is to freeze ice cubes in silicone trays with fun shapes.
 I used a star shape for this party and added a cranberry to some while keeping others plain.

 - I also like to have a savory snack on the bar.
 It’s nice to have little nibbles while your getting your cocktail or chatting with someone.
-I made spicy nuts for this table and am sharing the recipe for this slightly sweet, slightly spicy snackhere.
+These sweet & spicy pecans are perfect.
 Other good choices are chex mix or flavored popcorn.

 - My next tip is to add some type of glass garnish whether it’s a wedge of lime, a sugar rimmed edge, or in this case, a mini candy cane hanging off the side.
 Everyone loves this thoughtful touch.

 - Round up your items in trays for an arrangement that looks neat and deliberate.
 It also helps contain spills or drips.